Samsung’s still rolling Android 8.0 Oreo out to select Galaxy phones and tablets, but the update has been joined by Android 8.1 Oreo.

 After the Galaxy Note 8 release, Samsung upgraded devices like the Galaxy Tab A 9.7 and Galaxy J5 (2016) with Android 7.1.1 Nougat.
 However, these devices moved up from Android Marshmallow.
 Devices that were already running Android Nougat stayed on Android 7.0.

-If Samsung follows the same protocol this year with Android 8.0 and Android 8.1, we could see devices move up from Android Nougat to Android 8.1 later in the year (the Galaxy J series is one example) and devices like the Galaxy S8 and Galaxy Note 8 stay behind on Android 8.0.
+If Samsung follows the same protocol this year with Android 8.0 and Android 8.1, we could see devices move up from Android Nougat to Android 8.1 later in the year (the Galaxy J series is one example) and devices like the Galaxy S8 and Galaxy Note 8 stay behind on Android 8.0 while we wait for Android Pie.

 How to Get Android 8.1 Oreo Right Now

-If you aren’t planning to buy one of these newer devices you’ll still be able to get Android 8.1 Oreo on board your device.
+If you don’t own a device on Android Nougat or you aren’t planning to buy one of Samsung’s newer devices, you can still get Android 8.1 Oreo on board your device.

 There are already ways to get Android 8.1 on Galaxy phones right now and we should see more unofficial Oreo ROMs emerge throughout the year.

-If you get sick of waiting around for Samsung, and again it could be months before you officially get Android 8.1, you’ll need to take advantage of unofficial software.
+If you get sick of waiting around for Samsung, and again it could be weeks before some of you officially get Android 8.1, you’ll need to take advantage of unofficial software.

 Install Android Oreo to Improve Your Note 8's Security